SpinalHDL/VexRiscv/README.md

 ```

 ## Using eclipse to run the software and debug it
-You can use the eclipse + zilin embedded CDT plugin to do it.
+You can use the eclipse + zilin embedded CDT plugin to do it (http://opensource.zylin.com/embeddedcdt.html).
+Tested with Helios Service Release 2 and the corresponding zylin plugin.

 ## Briey SoC
 As a demonstrator, a SoC named Briey is implemented in src/main/scala/VexRiscv/demo/Briey.scala.
 This SoC is very similar to the Pinsec one  :

 <img src="http://cdn.rawgit.com/SpinalHDL/SpinalDoc/dd17971aa549ccb99168afd55aad274bbdff1e88/asset/picture/pinsec_hardware.svg"   align="middle" width="300">